larisaescobar/public/content/developers/distributor/widget/reference.md

 #### setRooms(rooms)
 - `rooms` Type: `Array` - The list of guids of rooms to be displayed (see [`rooms`](#rooms) option for more details)

-Sets a new list of the displayed room types, overwriting the initial rooms option value.
+Sets a new list of the displayed room types, overwriting the initial Rooms option value.
 The currently loaded availability list is not affected.

 ### Only Single mode API calls